saresq/stack-api/README.md

 - Add a validator to check if data is number or not - Added on last commit ✅
 - Make a frontend to control all app
 - Make a swagger to list all API Endpoints
+- Persist data on a database for subsequent runnings
 #### Made with ♥ by Santa AQ